futrbeta/futrbeta.github.io/frame.md

 permalink: /frame/
 ---

-### Flux Beta frame
+### Futr Beta frame

-A frame designed and built by the same team that brought the awesome Sthealt Bomber/Fighter bikes to the world.
+A frame designed and built by the same team that brought the awesome Stealth[http://stealthelectricbikes.com] Bomber/Fighter bikes to the world.
-The beta frame could be seen as a lighter, simplera and cleaner version of the Fighters frame.
+The beta frame could be seen as a lighter, simpler and cleaner version of the Fighters frame.
+It will also be referenced to as Flux Beta frame as it was its name until recently

 !!BETA IMAGE!!